Humboldt-WI/blog/content/research/seminar/01NeuralNetworkFundamentals.md

 You should now have a clear concept of how a neural network performs and what basic techniques can be applied to optimize it.
 Neural networks are nowadays very popular and there are a handful of literatures, some of which were discussed, on how to optimize them.
 They have a huge range of application in medicine, business, engineering and so forth.
 Although there was little room to discuss on a wide topic like neural network in a blog post, we tried our best to familiarize you with as many concepts as a blog post permits.

 Our discussion on the activation functions and optimizations were intentionally focused on the most common examples to provide reader with a better intuition.
 It should be noted that there are different types of neural nets and a variety of learning algorithms which were not covered in this blog post.
-We hope we managed to catch you attention to such a fascinating topic and served as a starting point for you to advance their knowledge on neural networks.
+We hope we managed to catch you attention to such a fascinating topic and served as a starting point for you to advance your knowledge on neural networks.